unitartu-remrob/remrob-server/README.md

 - Make the image more user-friendly ✅
 - Enable NVIDIA hardware acceleration in the containers ✅
 - Run the containers as a non-root user ✅
+- Pipe everything through a single VNC client (instead of having separate one for each container) ✅
+- Dynamic passwords ✅
+- Basic container control API ✅
+- Hook up a database to test user systems and save committed container states

 ### Limitations & issues:

-- After starting the container it takes about half a minute before it loads the graphical gnome config for the user
+- If port mapping is used, then after starting the container it takes about half a minute before it loads the graphical gnome config for the user.
+With macvlan no such delay encountere
+- For some reason after the 9th container the vnc servers running in new containers become unresponsive (10+)
 - Cannot edit files that require sudo privileges with GUI applications (e.g. `sudo gedit /etc/hosts`), must use a CLI editor (e.g. nano)
-- VNC password hardcoded into the image, need to set it so that it's passable as env variable in compose
-- SYS_ADMIN container privileges currently required
+- SYS_ADMIN container privileges currently required to run systemd, which is needed for gnome

 ---